cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/checkra1n/include/end-of-page.md

 1. Open the newly installed Sileo application
 1. Go to the "Packages" tab
+1. Select the filter button next to "Name", then select "Developer"
 1. Tap "Upgrade All" if there are any updates
 - Do not install yet
 1. Go to the "Search" tab